alanhon125/e-commerce_recommend/README.md

 Each row in the file represents an event.
 All events are related to products and users.
 Each event is like many-to-many relation between products and users.

 # Prerequisite
 we are using the LibRecommender library in Python to train an NCF model for the purchase dataset on item recommendation.
-Please install Python>=3.9, LibRecommender, numpy, pandas, scikit-learn, tensorflow==2.14.0, torch libraries
+Please install:
+- Python>=3.9
+- LibRecommender==1.5.1
+- numpy==1.26.4
+- pandas==2.2.2
+- scikit-learn==1.5.1
+- tensorflow==2.14.0
+- torch==2.4.0

 # Data cleaning
 The dataset may contain duplicate record of purchase and with none value.
 We need to drop duplicates and NaN values before training.